-The Versus Report compares two demographic subpopulations to each other.
-Example: Responses of full-time students versus part-time students.
-This report format is the best version to view the results for the majors/programs and the campus defined demographic items.
+The Versus Report compares two demographic subpopulations to each other (this includes combined multiple responses into one subpopulation) from the same administration or as a year-to-year comparison.
+This report format is the best location where majors/programs and campus-defined demographic items can be isolated for review.